On the eve of battle, Boroden remembers how he lost his ancestral homeland

 Ulfmolt’s face crumpled with anguish.
 ‘I’m so sorry.’

 ‘When it was safe, I searched for Aira.
 I couldn’t find any trace of her.
-If you hear word of her and I’m no longer here, promise that you’ll look out for her?’
+If you hear word of her and I’m no longer here, promise you’ll look out for her?’

 ‘Course I will.
 Don’t say that Boroden.
 You’re a way better fighter than me.
 You’ll beat the hobyahs attacking our camp easily.’